timescale/docs/tutorials/energy-data/dataset-energy.md

         schedule_interval => INTERVAL '1 hour');
      ```

-1. You can confirm that the continuous aggregates were created:
+1. You can confirm that the $CAGGs were created:

     ```sql
     SELECT view_name, format('%I.%I', materialization_hypertable_schema,materialization_hypertable_name) AS materialization_hypertable